tuc289/NanoWorkshop/README.md

 [Performs high accuracy basecalling from FAST5 files](#basecalling) ([**guppy**](https://community.nanoporetech.com/protocols/Guppy-protocol/v/gpb_2003_v1_revaa_14dec2018/linux-guppy))

-Basecalling is the process of generating sequence data with its base quality score (.fastq) from the raw signaling results of the Nanopore MinION sequencer.
-Guppy is the current basecaller provided from Oxford Nanopore.
-Basecalling can be completed real-time during the sequencing run, however we can also generate high accuracy reads based on the complicated neural network based basecalling from Guppy.
-Additionally, Guppy can be used to trim the low quality reads and barcode sequences during basecalling
+Basecalling is the process of generating sequence data with base quality scores (.fastq) from the raw sequencing signal produced by the Nanopore MinION sequencer.
+In this workflow, we will use Guppy - the basecaller provided by the Oxford Nanopore Technologies (ONT).
+Guppy can also be used to trim the low quality reads and sequence barcode during basecalling.
+Rapid basecalling can be completed in real-time during the sequencing run.
+Alternatively, a high accuracy base-calling algorithm can be applied after completed sequencing run.

 Input files format - *.fast5*
 output files format - *.fastq*

-before starts, please check if guppy directory is in your PATH varaibles
+Before starting the analysis, please check if Guppy directory is in your PATH varaible
 ```
-export PATH=$PATH:/directory for guppy installation/bin
+export PATH=$PATH:/directory with Guppy installation/bin
 echo $PATH #check if ~/ont-guppy-cpu/bin is in the PATH variable
 ```

-Oxford Nanaopore technology provide different type of sequencing library kits, and different flowcells from different technology.
-It is important to select the same kits/flowcells for basecalling to recognize the right signal.
-To check the list of the kits and flowcells
+ONT provides different types of library kits and flowcells.
+It is important to select the same kit/flowcell for basecalling to ensure accurate signal recognition.
+You may print a list of kits and flowcells as follows:
 ```
 guppy_basecaller --print_workflows
 ```
-Now you will see something like this
+This command will return a list of available library kits and flowcells:
 ```
 Available flowcell + kit combinations are:
 flowcell       kit               barcoding config_name                    model version